PAMinerva/paminerva.github.io/docs/LearnDirectX/00-Introduction-and-Prerequisites.md

 ## 2.2 - Hardware

 Obviously, you need a DirectX 12-capable graphics card if you want to run the samples examined in this tutorial series.
 In particular, a GPU that fully supports DirectX 12 Ultimate is required to execute some of the demos and compile the related source code.
-To verify if that's the case, press Win + G to open the Xbox Game Bar and select Gaming features from Settings.
+To verify if that's the case, press <kbd>Win</kbd> + <kbd>G</kbd> to open the Xbox Game Bar and select Gaming features from Settings.

 <br>